Chronic Pain

 Find Sustained Relief for Your Chronic Pain With Us

-The specialists at Canyon Pain and Wellness provide individualized treatment plans tailored to our patient's conditions and the degree of pain they are experiencing.
-At Canyon Pain and Wellness, Antony Waweru, CRNA NSPM-C, offers ketamine infusions that give new hope to people with chronic nerve pain.
+Our specialists at Canyon Pain and Wellness provide individualized treatment plans tailored to each patient’s condition and the severity of their pain.
+Antony Waweru, CRNA NSPM-C, offers infusion therapies that give new hope to those dealing with chronic nerve pain.
 Request a consultation with us today to learn more.

-What Is Ketamine Therapy?
+What Is Infusion Therapy?

-How Ketamine Therapy Treats Chronic Pain
+How our Therapy Treats Chronic Pain

-Ketamine triggers reactions in the cortex that enable brain connections to regrow.
+The therapy we use triggers reactions in the cortex that enable brain connections to regrow.
 This reaction makes the brain more adaptable and able to create new pathways and help patients develop more positive thoughts and, as a result, behaviors.

 • Potential Side Effects

-• Understanding the Different Types of Ketamine
+• Understanding the Different Types of Infusion Therapies

 • Determining Which Option Is for You

-• The method offers 100% bioavailability
+• The method offers 100% bioavailability.

-• The dosage can be easily adjusted
+• The dosage can be easily adjusted.

 Treatment Scheduling and Costs